Gul Circle MRT station: Details

 Gul Circle station serves the EWL and is between the Joo Koon and Tuas Crescent stations.
 The official station code is EW30.
 Being part of the EWL, the station is operated by SMRT Trains.
 The station operates between 5:26 am and 12:41 am.
 Train frequencies range from 4 to 5 minutes on peak hours and 8 to 9 minutes on non-peak hours.

-The three-storey station has a stacked island platform arrangement, with additional side platforms and track provisions for the Tuas South Extension.
-As the tracks go over the Ayer Rajah Expressway and align with a road viaduct before and after the station respectively, the station has a height of 33 m, making Gul Circle the tallest elevated station in Singapore.
-As of March 2019, however, there were no plans for the extension due to the lack of developments in Tuas South at the time.
+The three-storey station has a stacked island platform arrangement, with additional side platforms and track provisions for a planned Tuas South extension of the EWL.
+As of September 2024, however, there were no plans for the extension due to the lack of developments in Tuas South at the time.
+In July 2026, the LTA said the extension has been shelved due to rising construction costs, and is instead exploring the feasibility of a Bus Rapid Transit (BRT) as a flexible alternative for Tuas.
+The unused side platforms and track provisions at the station are being retained in case there is a need to meet demand in the future.
+As the tracks go over the Tuas Flyover of the Ayer Rajah Expressway before the station and travel above and along the Tuas Viaduct after, the station has a height of 33 m, making Gul Circle the tallest elevated station in Singapore.

 Gul Circle station is located in Tuas along Tuas Road near the junction with Gul Circle and Tuas Avenue 3.
 Surrounding landmarks of the station include Tuas Fire Station, JTC Space @ Tuas, Mapletree Pioneer Logistic Hub and Raffles Golf Course.
 More amenities and retail developments around the station are being planned, with the station planned to be an interchange with the Cross Island Line.